 This list of FAQs should provide answers to most of your questions – but if you need more information – call Chris on 01926 431535 or email

-Why should I use dVoicebox for my recording project?
+Why should I use dVoicebox for my voice recording project?

-The studio specialises in vocalist, singer, voice over and spoken word projects.
-Studio engineer Chris Radley is a musician and professional voice over artist who has been in business since 1996.
-Chris has a voice over client list that includes, Legal and General, Tesco, Specsavers, B&Q and Delmonte.
+The studio specialises in voice over and spoken word projects and also records vocalists and singer-songwriters.
+Studio engineer Chris Radley is a professional voice over artist with a sound engineering and radio presentation background who has been in business since 1996.
+He is also a musician and production music composer.

 Where is the studio?

 Our address is 52 Radford Road, Leamington Spa, Warwickshire, CV31 1JG.

 The studio is within easy reach of the motorway network including M40, M45, M1, M6 and M42.
 It’s about 20 mins from Stratford upon Avon or Coventry.

 There is some parking available on the wide pavement outside the studio.
 The railway station (mainline to London Marylebone or Birmingham) is less than 10 mins walk from the studio.
 There are pubs and shops within a few minutes walk.